rspec/rspec-core/README.md

     Person.stub(:find) { person }

-In this case we're instrumenting Person to return the person object we've defined whenever it receives the +find+ message.
-We can do this with any object in a system because rspec-mocks adds the +stub+ and +should_receive+ methods to every object.
+In this case we're instrumenting Person to return the person object we've defined whenever it receives the `find` message.
+We can do this with any object in a system because rspec-mocks adds the `stub` and `should_receive` methods to every object.
 When we use either, RSpec replaces the method we're stubbing or mocking with it's own test-double-like method.
 At the end of the example, RSpec verifies any message expectations, and then